Indonesia sentences Frenchman to death for drug crimes | DW | 20.05.2019

 The 35-year-old man from Bethune in northern France was arrested at the end of September at the airport on Lombok — a tourist island near Bali.
 He had arrived from Singapore with, according to the authorities, nearly four kilograms of cocaine, ecstasy and amphetamines hidden in a double-bottomed suitcase.

-The Frenchman had escaped from police detention in January and went on the run for 11 days before being recaptured in a forest on Lombok Island.
-Police officers accused him of trying to bribe them when they arrested him.
+Dorfin had escaped from police detention in January and went on the run for 11 days before being recaptured in a forest on Lombok Island.
+A female police officer was arrested for allegedly helping him escape in exchange for money.
+It was not clear if the jailbreak played any role in Monday's stiffer-than-expected sentence.

+The death sentence came as a shock to Dorfin and his lawyer, Deny Nur, as prosecutors had only requested 20 years imprisonment.
+Nur said he would appeal against the death sentence.
+He described Dorfin as a "victim" who did not know the exact contents of what he was carrying.

-Indonesia has not executed anyone since 2016, but a number of foreigners are still on death row including a cocaine-smuggling British grandmother and Serge Atlaoui, a Frenchman who has been on death row since 2007.
+Indonesia has not executed anyone since 2016, but a number of foreigners are still on death row including Frenchman Serge Atlaoui and Lindsay Sandiford, a cocaine-smuggling British grandmother, who have been on death row since 2007 and 2013 respectively.

 DW sends out a selection of the day's news and features every evening.
 Sign up here.